José Huizar

-José Luis Huizar (born September 10, 1968) is a Mexican-American politician and a former member of the Los Angeles City Council.
-Huizar was arrested and indicted on June 23, 2020, on federal corruption charges.
+José Luis Huizar (born September 10, 1968) is a Mexican-American former politician who served as a member of the Los Angeles City Council from 2005 to 2020.

 Huizar was elected on November 8, 2005, in a special election to fill the seat vacated by the then-mayor of Los Angeles, Antonio Villaraigosa.
 He was re-elected to a full four-year term in 2007 and again in 2011.
-In 2015, he was re-elected but to a term of an extended term due to new city laws, though this term was cut short by his 2020 indictment.
+In 2015, he was re-elected but to an extended term due to new city laws.

+Huizar was arrested and indicted on June 23, 2020, on federal corruption charges, leading to his suspension from council.
+In 2023 he pleaded guilty to charges of racketeering and tax evasion.
+On Jan 26, 2024 he was sentenced to 13 years in prison.
+Huizar was sentenced by United States District Judge John F. Walter, who also ordered him to pay $443,905 in restitution to the City of Los Angeles and $38,792 in restitution to the IRS.

 Early life and education

-Huizar was born in a village called Los Morales in the municipality of Jerez, Zacatecas, Mexico, the son of Simón Huizar, a migrant farm worker and later machinist.
+Huizar was born in the village of Los Morales in the municipality of Jerez, Zacatecas, Mexico, the son of Simón Huizar, a migrant farm worker and later machinist.
 His mother, Isidra Serrano, was a meatpacking plant worker.

 He immigrated with his parents to the Boyle Heights neighborhood of Los Angeles at the age of 3, and attended Salesian High School before attending University of California, Berkeley as an undergraduate.
 He received a master's degree in Public Affairs and Urban Planning from Princeton University and a Juris Doctor from the UCLA School of Law.
 In 2004, he became the first Latino to serve on the Princeton Board of Trustees.